-"Using a dedicated eye product like this is very important for people after the age of 25," says Dendy Engelman, MD.
+"Using a dedicated eye product like this is very important for people after the age of 25," says Dendy Engelman, M.D.
 As we age, the skin's natural lipid barrier breaks down, giving way to fine lines and wrinkles.
 These capsules combat lipid loss by replenishing and restoring essential ceramides that support the skin's collagen production, improve radiance, and soften texture.
 "I recommend using these capsules at night, before bedtime," Engelman adds.

-In addition to containing "hyaluronic acid, a great ingredient for rejuvenating the skin under the eyes," says Kristina Goldenberg, MD, these hydra-gel patches infuse skin with ceramides, collagen, and marshmallow root extract to help smooth and soften fine lines.
+In addition to containing "hyaluronic acid, a great ingredient for rejuvenating the skin under the eyes," says Kristina Goldenberg, M.D, these hydra-gel patches infuse skin with nourishing ceramides, collagen, and marshmallow root extract to help smooth and soften fine lines.
 Other active ingredients like caffeine and arnica help de-puff skin and diminish the appearance of dark circles, respectively.

 Developed via advanced research on wound healing, this blue-hued eye balm combines the skin-rejuvenating action of processed skin cell proteins (PSP) with caffeine (a de-puffer) and sodium hyaluronate and botanicals (like wild yam extract), which moisturize and soothe dry skin.
-"It also contains peptides that stimulate collagen production," adds Halem, "which minimize fine lines and wrinkles."
+"It also contains peptides that stimulate collagen production," adds Halem, "which minimizes fine lines and wrinkles."

 "Retinol is a key ingredient in any anti-aging eye cream," notes Dr. Kristina Goldenberg.
 "Use this cream to prevent and treat fine lines, loss of skin elasticity, and dark under-eye circles."
 Unique additions, such as lime pearl (loosens keratinized, or hardened, skin cells and stimulates and renews younger skin cells) and light-diffusers that brighten tired skin make this product one of Goldenberg's favorites.

-"The lumixyl peptide in this all-in-one product is key in brightening the skin under the eye, diminishing under-eye circles, and promoting an evener skin tone," says Halem.
+"The lumixyl peptide in this all-in-one product is key in brightening the skin under the eye, diminishing under-eye circles, and promoting an even skin tone," says Halem.
 Lumixyl works by regulating melanin overproduction and by binding to, and blocking, tyrosinase, an enzyme that causes surface dark spots and discoloration.

 "During allergy season—when people are more likely to rub their eyes and have laxity [over-stretched skin] as a result—I recommend adding an additional treatment like this to the morning skincare routine," says Engelman.
 "This gel contains peptides to support collagen and elastin to firm the look of sagging skin, while hyaluronic acid and ceramides also plump and smooth the skin."

-"Our eye gel combines Lipochroman, a vitamin-like molecule considered to be the strongest antioxidant; Chromabright, another molecule shown in the lab to protect skin cells from both UV and visible light damage; and skin-tightening peptides," explains Loretta Ciraldo, MD.
+"Our eye gel combines Lipochroman, a vitamin-like molecule considered to be the strongest antioxidant; Chromabright, another molecule shown in the lab to protect skin cells from both UV and visible light damage; and skin-tightening peptides," explains Loretta Ciraldo, M.D.
 "So it's extremely effective at lessening lines, puffiness, and dark circles."

 Rich, soothing eye cream is just what the doctor orders for strengthening the skin's delicate moisture barrier.
 "This product is good for dryness, puffiness, and dark circles," notes Dr. Kristina Goldenberg.
 "It's also fragrance-free, so it has a low chance of causing an allergic reaction."

-"This is a 'gateway' eye cream that doesn't drain your wallet," says Melissa Kanchanapoomi Levin, MD.
+"This is a 'gateway' eye cream that doesn't drain your wallet," says Melissa Kanchanapoomi Levin, M.D.
 Meaning: Start with this simple, affordable anti-aging eye treatment, and then graduate to something more potent when the time comes.
 "Primary patient concerns are dryness and dark circles," adds Levin, "and this eye cream is chock-full of hydrating ingredients, including vitamin E, vitamin B3, and my favorite, hyaluronic acid, which provides 24-hour hydration.
 It also contains the brightening ingredients, licorice root, and grape extract, and is gentle enough to be used under the eyes and on the eyelids."